 - Track pads are also a big consideration.
 I prefer a large tack pad without buttons.
 It’s great if you get to try a demo and see the accuracy of a track pad.
 How does the cursor track during movement and what does it do when you hold your finger in one place?
 Does the cursor wiggle?

 - The thinner the laptop the higher the price (is usually the rule).
 I like to sacrifice the space hogging DVD/Blu-ray drive so I can have a thin laptop.
 Smaller screens can also add to the price.
 Laptops with 15.6″ screens are often cheaper than a 13″ or 14″ laptops.

 - I don’t care to much for convertible laptops where the screen folds back so it can be used like a tablet unless there is the need for such a thing.
 Same goes for laptops like the Microsoft Surface with detachable keyboards.
 I could not imagine typing for long on the Surface laptop with those flat keys.
 I would avoid these unless it is needed for a specific purpose (and I have recommended them when appropriate).

 Think of how a laptop will be used and use the specs above to decide on what to purchase.
-If it’s a kid that will likely break it with in a year or two, get a cheap laptop and even skimp on the recommended specs above.
-If it is for a child going to college, consider a MacBook or high-end Windows laptop, which may last all four years (or more) if not stolen.
+If it’s a kid that will likely break it with in a year or two, get a cheap laptop and even skimp on the recommended hardware.
+If it is for a child going to college, consider a MacBook or high-end Windows laptop, which may last all four years (or more) if not stolen or broken.